PSK1738/Algo_Trading/README.md

 # Algortithmic-Trading
-Algorithmic trading projects, vibecoding, focus on long-only trend-following
+Algorithmic trading projects, vibecoding (ensuring understanding of all code and meta prompting), focus on long-only trend-following